 DJI Mavic Pro

 The DJI Mavic Pro is a small but yet powerful drone.
 You can easily call it a mini/smaller version of the Phantom 4.
-DJI call it “the most sophisticated flying drone”, and they have a point.
+DJI calls it “the most sophisticated flying drone”, and they have a point.
 24 high-performance computing cores, a newly designed transmission system with a 4.3 mile (7km) range.

-The Mavic Pro CAMERA
+The Mavic Pro Drone Camera

 When you consider buying camera drones, it’s a great idea to know about the CAMERA of the particular drone.
 Every video you capture with the Mavic Pro can be up to 4K, captured at 30 frames per second.
 The camera resolution is 12 MP.